denizmsayin/streamf-testing/README.md

 ### Details about the tests

-Although there are quite a few tests, they are pretty basic and are by no extensive at all since there are so many possible things that can be done with the filters and devices.
+Although there are quite a few tests, they are pretty basic and are by no means extensive at all since there are so many possible things that can be done with the filters and devices.

 * For most tests, the script stops in case the test fails since there are state changes that need to be consistent between tests.
 Feel free to comment some tests out inside the script though, it should be pretty easy to see what is where.